What is meditation?

 Where do you prefer to practice your meditation?

 I prefer meditating inside the float tank, there I feel at home, connected to the universe.
-When floating, time and space disappear and as there is no pressure on your body, no lights or sound, it’s the perfect environment for this practice.
+When floating, time and space disappear and as there is no pressure on your body, no lights or sound, it’s the amazing environment for this practice.
 Meditation inside the tank also helps you with meditation outside of the tank and vice versa.

 What time during the day do you prefer to practice meditation or mindfulness?